Puddle Moon, Alex Turner, 1975

 In 1956, fifteen-year-old Ted—a lonely boy drawn to the water and woods surrounding his small town of Harrison Hot Spring, BC—is overwhelmed by his feelings when he meets the bad boy Wade.
 Over the next decade, the story tracks Ted’s blossoming into a young man and his unrequited love for his mercurial friend.

 We learn of their rapturous early years ranging over the area’s mountains, their falling out after high school over Ted’s sexuality.
 Their separation, during which Ted experiences love and loss in a surprisingly wild pre-Stonewall gay Vancouver—house parties, dance clubs, saunas.
+The final story delves further into Ted and Wade’s shared past, bringing the cycle of their friendship forward another revolution.

 In addition to being a poignant story of personal development, the work contributes to our understanding of a little described moment in contemporary queer Canadian history—the decade prior to the 1969 Stonewall riots, the event which sparked the modern gay rights movement.